BenDoan/rmv/README.md

       dest

     optional arguments:
-      -h, --help  show this help message and exit
+      -h, --help            show this help message and exit -p PERCENT, --percent PERCENT
-      -p P        The percent of the directory to move, default is 50
+                            The percent of the directory to move, default is 50 -g GLOB, --glob GLOB  filters the list of files to move